gkumarcoder/ng-demos/README.md

 # ng-demos
 ng-demos
 GraphQL
+Some experience in distributed systems, including high-performance distributed storage and networking
 # Algorithm Engineer
 --->Experience with picking and applying good software practices like test driven development (TDD).